 This short hike is fun and challenging with a lot of switchbacks.

-Overnight parking is available at Possession Beach Waterfront Park.
+Overnight parking is available at Possession Beach Waterfront Park for unoccupied vehicles and boat trailers.
 Permits may be purchased at the kiosk in the Park for $10 per night.
 The Park is open from dawn to dusk and vehicles may be accessed only when the Park is open.
 The Port accepts cash and checks (payable to “Port of South Whidbey”).
 Credit cards payments are accepted at the Port office in Freeland (in person only).